waveywaves/mirrord-kafka-debug-example/BLOG.md

 $ APP_MODE=consumer PYTHONUNBUFFERED=1 mirrord exec -f .mirrord/mirrord.json -- python app.py
 ```

+The following screenshots show the execution of mirrord with queue splitting enabled.
+First, you can see the initial connection and setup:

 ![mirrord Exec Queue Splitting 1](images/mirrord%20exec%20queue_splitting%201.png)

+And here you can see the ongoing operation where both local and remote consumers are receiving messages:

 ![mirrord Exec Queue Splitting 2](images/mirrord%20exec%20queue_splitting%202.png)

+Finally, this screenshot of the Kafka Producer UI shows the messages being sent during queue splitting mode, where both local and remote consumers will receive copies of these messages:

 ![Kafka Producer UI Screenshot for Queue Splitting](images/Kafka%20Producer%20UI%20Screenshot%20queue_splitting.png)